Moving from Invicti Enterprise to Invicti Platform

 - Trustlisting: Invicti Platform operates on a new infrastructure with different IP addresses and access requirements.
 Your existing allowlists (firewall rules) from the legacy platform won't work.

-- Action required: You must update your network settings to allow our new IP ranges.
+- Required action: You must update your network settings to allow our new IP ranges.
 Consult the Trustlist requirements documents.

 What is carried over